gesman/bitcoin-payments-for-woocommerce/readme.txt

 == Installation ==

+1. Clone the git repo or download the zip and extract.
+Move 'bitcoin-cash-payments-for-woocommerce' dir to /wp-content/plugins/
-1. Install "Bitcoin Cash Payments for WooCommerce" wordpress plugin just like any other Wordpress plugin.
+2. Install "Bitcoin Cash Payments for WooCommerce" plugin just like any other Wordpress plugin.
-2. Activate.
+3. Activate.

 == Screenshots ==